Website is currently under development. Thank You

 Russia has been held liable for human rights abuses of local authorities in Transnistria, a region of Moldova under its effective control.

-Key Resources: The Maastricht Principles on Extraterritorial Human Rights Obligations
+Key Resource: The Maastricht Principles on Extraterritorial Human Rights Obligations

 If you would like to learn more about States’ extraterritorial human rights obligations, the Maastricht Principles are a great place to start.
 They are a set of principles created by a group of experts who outline the circumstances in international law where a State can be responsible for human rights violations outside its borders.